1981 United Nations Secretary-General selection: New candidates

-Nine candidates were nominated for the position of position of Secretary-General.
+Nine candidates were nominated for the position of Secretary-General.
 All of the candidates came from the Third World, as China had made it clear that it would only allow candidates from Africa, Asia, or Latin America.

 The Soviet Union was expected to veto several of the candidates.
 Prince Sadruddin Aga Khan had grown up in Europe and attended school in the United States.
 Shridath Ramphal headed the Commonwealth of Nations and had close ties to the United Kingdom.
 Latin American candidates were considered to fall within the U.S. sphere of influence.
 However, Javier Pérez de Cuéllar had extensive dealings with the Soviet Union, and he was the only Latin American candidate who was considered acceptable to the Soviets.

 Straw poll and formal vote

 Security Council President Olara Otunnu devised a procedure to narrow down the list of candidates.
 The Security Council would vote in a secret ballot, in which the permanent members received blue ballots and the non-permanent members received white ballots.
 The permanent members would vote to "discourage" candidates, while the rotating members would vote to "encourage" candidates.
 The President of the Security Council would ask candidates to withdraw from the race if they had been "discouraged" by a permanent member or did not receive enough votes from rotating members.

 On 11 December 1981, the Security Council met for the first straw poll.
 Prince Sadruddin Aga Khan won the poll but was vetoed by the Soviet Union.
 Javier Pérez de Cuéllar fell one vote short of the nine votes required for selection, but he received no vetoes.
 The Security Council applauded as Otunnu read out the results.
 With the selection now in its seventh week, the deadlock was finally broken.
-Pérez, a dark horse candidate who stayed in Lima during the selection and did not campaign for office, became the clear favorite.
+Pérez de Cuéllar, a dark horse candidate who stayed in Lima during the selection and did not campaign for office, became the clear favorite.
 Otunnu immediately moved to a formal vote.

 The Security Council rallied around the favorite and selected Javier Pérez de Cuéllar of Peru to be Secretary-General for a five-year term beginning 1 January 1982.
 The General Assembly ratified his selection by acclamation on 15 December 1981.
 Pérez became the first U.N.
 Secretary-General from Latin America.